Melizza Jimenez: 2020–2021: Always, He's Into Her, and Gen Z

 In 2020, Jimenez was part of Love Thy Woman, a Philippine drama television series.

 In the same year, Jimenez released her debut single titled Always.
 It is an original composition that embodies her dreamy indie-pop voice.
 Currently, the independently-launched-and-produced track has already reached over 170,000 streams on Spotify.

 In 2021, Jimenez scored her first lead role as Michelle in the coming-of-age series Gen Z.

 In the same year, Jimenez took on the role of Elle Luna, the half sister of Maxpein Del Valle Luna (played by Belle Mariano) in the long-awaited series He's Into Her.
 Following the series' success, the cast headlined a special online concert, He's Into Her: The Benison Ball for the fans.
 Unfortunately, she wasn't able to attend the concert as she was on a lock-in taping at the time.
 At the end of show, it was announced that a second season of the show will take place.
 Shortly after the successful concert, ABS-CBN Entertainment also unveiled He's Into Her: The Journey, a documentary about the making of the series.
-Later that year, He’s Into Her was re-edited and was released as a movie in iWantTFC.
+Later that year, He's Into Her was re-edited and was released as a movie in iWantTFC.

 Apart from this, Jimenez came back with a new single Killer Boy under new music label Warner Music Philippines.
 The track has surpassed 180,000 streams on Spotify and has been a part of over 1000 playlists worldwide.
 It has also been featured in almost 1,000 videos on TikTok, with over 2 million views.
 Later that year, she released another original single entitled Lovers Club.

-2022–present: Being Recast in He's Into Her and Don't You Dare Leave
+2022–2023: Being Recast in He's Into Her and Don't You Dare Leave

-In 2022, the most-awaited second season of He's Into Her officially premiered.
-BINI member Mikha Lim took over her role as Elle Luna, as she is currently taking a Double bachelor's degree in Business and Communication at the Queensland University of Technology.
+In 2022, the second season of He's Into Her officially premiered.
+Bini member Mikha Lim took over her role as Elle Luna, as she is currently taking a Double bachelor's degree in Business and Communication at the Queensland University of Technology.

 After this, the Movie Cut of the first season of He's Into Her premiered at the Drive-In Cinema One: A Drive-Thru Movie Experience, in partnership with Ayala Malls Vertis North and Vertis North Estate.

-In April, Jimenez released her fourth original single, the ethereal and dreamy Don't You Dare Leave.
-The song expresses the stage of a relationship before it ends.
-Along with its vibrant sound, the song embodies a crumbling relationship.